ivangfr/okta-springboot-react/README.md

 In order to use just the `jobs-api` endpoints, you must have an `JWT` access token.
 Below are the steps to get it.

 - In a terminal, create the following environment variables.
-Those values were obtained while [adding Application][#add-application]
+Those values were obtained while [adding Application](#add-application)
   ```
+  OKTA_DOMAIN=...
   OKTA_CLIENT_ID=...
-  OKTA_DOMAIN=...
   ```

 - Get Okta Access Token Url